docmu/Node-Food-Blog/README.md

 # RESTfulWebsite
 ## Description
 This website was created using Node.js and Express.
 Data persistence is supported by MongoDB Atlas.
 It utilizes the principles of
 RESTful routing to render pages, add blogs, delete blogs, and edit blogs.
+A RESTful route is a route that provides mapping between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
 Semantic UI is used for css styling.
 An NPM package called Nodemailer is also used for sending emails through the contact page.
 This website is deployed through Heroku.
 #### Live website: https://blooming-retreat-23153.herokuapp.com/blogs